 The total number of operators that could be measured in one step of the benchmark protocol is $2nK$, which scales linearly with $n$.
 However, for large values of $n$, this can become challenging on NISQ devices.
 Therefore, in order to keep the benchmark practically feasible, we limit the number of measurements.
 In each $n$-qubit step of the protocol, we require that the expectation values of $n_{\text{m}} = 4$ different, randomly selected stabilizer and non-stabilizer operators be measured.

-On currently available quantum hardware, executing a large number of measurements can be particularly demanding.
-Using only a limited number of Pauli operators per circuit instance therefore significantly reduces the experimental resource requirements of the benchmark, which is an important consideration given that our primary target platforms are NISQ and late-NISQ devices.
+On currently available quantum hardware, executing a large number of circuit instances can be particularly demanding.
+Using only a limited number of Pauli operators per circuit instance therefore significantly reduces the experimental resource requirements of the benchmark, to ensure its practical feasibility.
 This choice is motivated by the observation that, for a given compiled Clifford circuit, the circuits used to measure different Pauli operators differ only by a final layer of single-qubit basis-change operations right before to measurement in the computational basis.
 As a result, the dominant contribution to the measured expectation values arises from the quality of the Clifford unitary implementation itself, while the dependence on the specific measured operator is typically limited to minor variations associated with single-qubit rotations and readout.
 Under these conditions, measuring a small number of randomly selected stabilizer and destabilizer operators provides a practical way to assess the success of a given circuit instance.
-Moreover, since the $\mathcal{S}^k_i$ and $\mathcal{D}^k_i$ operators are randomly selected and the expected values for all elements of the generator set are known to satisfy the previously discussed properties, and since the benchmark is evaluated over an ensemble of randomly sampled Clifford unitaries and repeated measurement rounds, even this reduced set of measurements can effectively demonstrate whether the quantum processor is correctly implementing the intended Clifford unitary.
+Moreover, the $\mathcal{S}^k_i$ and $\mathcal{D}^k_i$ operators are randomly selected from the generator set and the expectation values of all elements of this set are known to satisfy the previously discussed properties.
+In addition, the benchmark is evaluated over an ensemble of randomly sampled Clifford unitaries and repeated measurement rounds.
+Therefore, even this reduced set of measurements can effectively indicate whether the quantum processor is correctly implementing the intended Clifford unitary.

 Upon executing the circuits corresponding to $\mathcal{C}^k$ and carrying out the above mentioned measurements, one obtains a collection of expectation values $\{\braket{S^k_i}\}_{S^k_i \in \mathcal{S}^k}$ and $\{ \braket{D^k_i}\}_{D^k_i \in \mathcal{D}^k} $.
 Ideally, in an error-free scenario, every $\braket{S^k_i}$ would be equal to $1$, while $\braket{D^k_i}$ would be equal to $0$ up to the statistical uncertainty.
 However, when errors are present, this does not hold anymore.
 For each Clifford circuit in the given sample, we estimate the expectation value of the corresponding randomly selected $n$-qubit Pauli operators by measuring them $L$ times.
 Each measurement yields one of two possible outcomes, $+1$ or $-1$, with probabilities due to device noise, imperfections, or other system-dependent effects.
 We deliberately avoid using the average of measured expectation values as a performance indicator because we aim to detect scenarios where a device exhibits significantly poor performance in certain individual cases.
 Using the average alone could hide such anomalies; thus, we use the minimum value from the entire set instead.
 This stricter approach enables us to monitor whether quantum devices can reliably distinguish between expectation values that should ideally be equal to $0$ and $1$.